-Some of the highly prevalent effects of high Estrogen in women include heavy and painful periods, heavy hips and thighs, big breasts or breast lumps, and mood swings.
+Some of the highly prevalent high Estrogen symptoms in women include heavy and painful periods, heavy hips and thighs, big breasts or breast lumps, and mood swings.

-In this post, I will share what it means to have high Estrogen, what causes Estrogen dominance, signs that you should take note of, and what you can do about it!
+In this post, I will share what it means to have high Estrogen, what causes high Estrogen symptoms, signs that you should take note of, and Ayurvedic tips to naturally balance Estrogen levels!
 Let’s dive in.

 Estrogen: A Hormone of the Women